kelu124/echomods/include/AddMyLogs.md

 #### 2016-12-06 Press review

 * Working on a press review, [can be seen here](/include/AddPressReview.md)
-* @todo: AddPressReview to the main page here, and on the gitbook
+* @done: AddPressReview to the main page here, and on the gitbook
-* @todo review the latex article on arXiv, especially with respect to references
+* @done: review the latex article on arXiv, especially with respect to references
 * Need to ping Jerome for the BGA update of HV7360
-* @todo too:
+* @done too:
     * Servo + Feather
     * Servo + BBB + enveloppe
     * Servo + ADC on board + RPi0
     * Servo + BBB + raw signal
     * BBB + probe
-* @todo CERN !
+* @done CERN !

 #### 2016-12-08 Connecting